AI Decision Governance for Live Automation Control

 How is AI decision governance implemented?

-Corevexa implements AI decision governance as Layer-7 decision governance, formalized through CGS and delivered through the Governance Audit blueprint.
+Corevexa implements AI decision governance as Layer-7 governance infrastructure, formalized through CGS and demonstrated through the live Governance Console.

 Is this the same as AI compliance?